ertogrul/watson-jam/README.md

 ## Hello.
-## Do you want to know what's possible with Watson?
+## What is possible with Watson?
 Try one of the courses below :)
 <br>

 * [Watson Studio on IBM Cloud](2-WatsonStudioWorkshop/README.md)